Green tea extract benefit review

-Recently, regulatory agencies in France and Spain suspended market authorization of a weight-loss product containing green tea extract because of hepatotoxicity concerns.
+Recently, regulatory agencies in France and Spain suspended market authorization of a weight-loss product containing green tea extract because of liver harm concerns.
 This was followed by publication of adverse event case reports involving green tea products.
 In response, the US Pharmacopeia (USP) Dietary Supplement Information Expert Committee (DSI EC) systematically reviewed the safety information for green tea products in order to re-evaluate the current safety class to which these products are assigned.
 A total of 216 case reports on green tea products were analysed, including 34 reports concerning liver damage.
 Twenty-seven reports pertaining to liver damage were categorized as possible causality and seven as probable causality.
 Clinical pharmacokinetic and animal toxicological information indicated that consumption of green tea concentrated extracts on an empty stomach is more likely to lead to adverse effects than consumption in the fed state.
 Based on this safety review, the DSI EC determined that when dietary supplement products containing green tea extracts are used and formulated appropriately the Committee is unaware of significant safety issues that would prohibit monograph development, provided a caution statement is included in the labelling section.
-Following this decision, USP's DSI ECs may develop monographs for green tea extracts, and USP may offer its verification programmes related to that dietary ingredient.

 Q. I see supplements of EGCG being sold in high dosages.
 Are these safe to take?

 A. Consumers are switching from regular tea to green tea and other herbal teas.
 We are not big fans of taking large doses of isolated substances from herbs, such as a high amount of EGCG, preferring to take the whole powder or a less concentrated extract.
 Many people think the higher the dose of a substance they supplement, the healthier they will be, but that may not always be the case, and often is not the case.
-So, for the time being, we don't see the need to take a high dose of EGCG unless perhaps under medically supervised treatment for a health condition.
+So, for the time being, we don’t see the need to take a high dose of EGCG.

 A. This is impossible to say accurately since there are countless extract potencies of green tea and countless varieties of green tea leaf and herb.
 The level of caffeine could vary significantly between different extracts, growers, processors, and manufacturers.